paoga87/American-Restaurant_Spring2020/README.md

 # Spring2020
-Space for collaboration for STAC's CS 485 Web Programming class
+Space for collaboration for STAC's CS 485 Web Programming class "The American Restaurant" project